San Francisco Zoo: History

-Over the next forty years, the Zoological Society became a powerful fundraising source for the San Francisco Zoo, just as Fleishhacker had hoped when he envisioned: "…a Zoological Society similar to those established in other large cities.
+Over the next 40 years, the Zoological Society became a powerful fundraising source for the San Francisco Zoo, just as Fleishhacker had hoped when he envisioned: "…a Zoological Society similar to those established in other large cities.
 The Zoological Society will aid the Parks Commission in the acquisition of rare animals and in the operation of the zoo."
 True to its charter, the Society immediately exerted its influence on the zoo, obtaining more than 1,300 annual memberships in its first ten years (nearly 25,000 today).
 It also funded projects like the renovation of the Children’s Zoo in 1964, development of the African Scene in 1967, the purchase of medical equipment for the new zoo Hospital in 1975, and the establishment of the Avian Conservation Center in 1978.

 In November 2004, Tinkerbelle, San Francisco Zoo's last Asian elephant, was moved to ARK 2000, a sanctuary run by PAWS-Performing Animal Welfare Society located in the Sierra Nevada foothills.
-She was later joined in March 2005 by the African elephant Lulu, the last elephant on display at the zoo.
-The moves followed the highly publicized deaths of thirty-eight-year-old Calle in March 2004, and forty-three-year-old Maybelle the following month.
+She was later joined in March 2005 by the African elephant Lulu, the last elephant on display at the zoo, though Tinkerbelle died only one month after Lulu's arrival.
+Lulu died at the sanctuary in April 2024 aged 58, and was the oldest captive African Elephant in the country at the time.
+The moves followed the highly publicized deaths of 38-year-old Calle in March 2004, and 43-year-old Maybelle the following month.

-In early 2006, the SF Zoo announced its offer to name a soon-to-hatch American bald eagle after comedian Stephen Colbert.
+In early 2006, the zoo announced its offer to name a soon-to-hatch American bald eagle after comedian Stephen Colbert.
 The publicity and goodwill garnered from coverage of the event on the Colbert Report was a windfall for the zoo and the city of San Francisco.
 Stephen Jr. was born on April 17, 2006.

+In April 2024, Mayor London Breed announced that San Francisco Zoo would receive giant pandas from China in a signed memorandum of understanding.